taimos/redmine-maven-plugin/README.md

 * _close-version_ to close version
 * _create-version_ to create new version
 * _print_ to print changelog to console
+* _assert-closed_ to assert that all tickets are closed

 ## Configuration